dpiponi/Stellarator/README.md

 Notes
 -----
 * The emulation isn't perfect but it's getting there.
-* The frame rate is locked to whatever your display refresh rate is.
-* I've made no attempt to lock to NTSC's 60 Hz.
 * There is no audio yet..

 Note that although 99% of the video functionality is in place, many games